-Key Audit Matter 1 : Provisions for properties under development ("PUD") and completed properties held for sale ("PHS")

-Refer to Note 4 (a) and Note 18 to the consolidated financial statements.

-The total of PUD and PHS amounted to approximately RMB100,377 million as at 31 December 2017, accounting for approximately 59% of the Group's total assets.
+Key Audit Matters (continued) Key Audit Matter 1 : Provisions for properties under development ("PUD") and completed properties held for sale ("PHS") How our audit addressed the Key Audit Matter Refer to Note 4 (a) and Note 18 to the consolidated financial statements.
+Our procedures in relation to management's provision assessment for PUD and PHS included: The total of PUD and PHS amounted to approximately RMB100,377 million as at 31 December 2017, accounting for approximately 59% of the Group's total assets.
 The carrying amounts of PUD and PHS are stated at the lower of cost or net realisable value ("NRV").
-Based on management's best estimates, impairment write-down amounted to RMB32 million for PUD and PHS in total, during the year ended 31 December 2017.
+Based on 1.
+We understood, evaluated and validated management's key internal controls that were present in the Group's process in relation to determine the critical accounting estimates such as selling prices and selling expenses for their properties and, the costs to completion for PUD.